Layen History, Family Crest & Coats of Arms

-Early Origins of the layen family
+Early Origins of the Layen family

-Staffordshire where the family claim descent from De La Lane as listed in the Roll of Battle Abbey.
+The surname Layen was first found in Staffordshire where the family claim descent from De La Lane as listed in the Roll of Battle Abbey.

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
 This source continues "a family illustrious in history for the part they took in the preservation of King Charles II.
 After the battle of Worcester, Col. John Lane, head of the house, received the fugitive Prince at his mansion of Bentley, whence his Majesty was conveyed in disguise by the Colonel's eldest sister, Jane Lane, to her cousin Mrs. Norton's residence in Bristol.
 This loyal lady received after the Restoration an annual pension of £1,000 for life.
 Her brother, the cavalier Col. Lane was granted the especial badge of honour, the arms of England (three lions passant guardant on a red field) in a canton for his efforts."
-The Royal Crown in the crest also bears to the family's recognition as does the family motto which translates as "Guard the King."Bentley Hall [in Bentley, Staffordshire], the ancient manor-house of the Lane family, is distinguished as the residence of Colonel Lane.
-The Hall is a neat building standing on an eminence."
-CITATION[CLOSE]

-Early History of the layen family
+Early History of the Layen family

-Another 175 words (12 lines of text) covering the years 1591, 1675, 1630, 1644, 1660, 1662, 1660, 1663, 1663, 1667, 1667, 1675, 1609, 1667, 1661, 1667, 1651, 1626, 1689, 1651 and are included under the topic Early layen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Layen research.
+Another 88 words (6 lines of text) covering the years 1591, 1675, 1630, 1644, 1660, 1662, 1660, 1663, 1663, 1667, 1667, 1675, 1609, 1667, 1661, 1667, 1651, 1626, 1689, 1651 and are included under the topic Early Layen History in all our PDF Extended History products and printed products wherever possible.

-layen Spelling Variations
+Layen Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Lane, Lawn, Lone, Loan, Lain, Laine and others.

-Early Notables of the layen family (pre 1700)
+Early Notables of the Layen family (pre 1700)

-Migration of the layen family to Ireland
+Migration of the Layen family to Ireland

-Some of the layen family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Layen family moved to Ireland, but this topic is not covered in this excerpt.

-Another 151 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the layen family to the New World and Oceana
+Migration of the Layen family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
-Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name layen or a variant listed above: Alice Lane, who settled in Virginia in 1620; along with Daniel in 1635; Edward in 1654; Henry in 1623; James in 1729; John in 1635; Mary in 1663; Rebecca in 1635.
+Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Layen or a variant listed above: Alice Lane, who settled in Virginia in 1620; along with Daniel in 1635; Edward in 1654; Henry in 1623; James in 1729; John in 1635; Mary in 1663; Rebecca in 1635.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.